p4-team/ctf/2017-02-25-bkp/slow/README.md

 taking two arguments (say `a` and `b`), and swapping each index of array with `a`th bit set, with its corresponding cell, with bit `b` flipped.
 I believe this is controlled swap gate.

-The other repeating function was `rotate`, which multiplied each cell with certain bit set by (0+1i), or simply shift phase by 90 degrees.
+The other repeating function was `rotate`, which multiplied each cell with certain bit set by (0+1i), or simply shifted phase by 90 degrees.

 Finally, the code calculated a kind of checksum of the vector and returned the result to be printed as flag.